Updated: Jan 25

 One day while I was painting, the window open and the birds chirping, God gave me the clearest vision of hosting women’s events where I would teach them about how healing art can be.
 Not just the art, but how it’s His grace that brings us healing.
 For me, art is just an expression of His grace.

 I'm not sad or upset if my finished product is oddly misshapen or not good enough to show anyone.
 Sometimes, even we feel that way...that we are odd, something is wrong with us, we aren't good enough, not smart enough - the list goes on and on.
 But God has uniquely created each and every one of us.
 How do we dare tell Him, the ultimate Creator and Artist, that His creation isn't good enough?
 That he made a mistake?

-I am not a professional artist, nor have I been trained in artistry, but neither me nor you needs to be to create beautiful and meaningful art!
-I am a Jesus follower who wants to use my gifts to help ladies of all ages see the beauty of creation, the beauty in God's creation of each of us, and the beauty of creating something ourselves.
+I don't have an art degree, but you don't have to have one to create beautiful and meaningful art!
+I am a Jesus follower who wants to use my gifts and what I have learned to help ladies see the beauty of creation.

-I'm not teaching art techniques, I'm teaching you to relax and create something that matters!
-I'm providing experiences for you to unplug from work, schedules, and the aches and pains of life.
-I want to create experiences where you can come alone and feel comfortable, or come with a group of friends or coworkers and unwind and have fun together, where you will find support, encouragement and have a great time!
+I'm not teaching art techniques, I'm teaching women to carve out a little time for themselves to relax and create something that matters to them!
+I'm providing experiences for them to unplug from work, schedules, and the aches and pains of life.
+I want to create experiences where they can join alone and feel comfortable, or join with a group of friends or coworkers and unwind and have fun together.
+I promise this, they will find support, encouragement and a great time!
 So, join me in the pursuit of making art and finding grace in the process.

 Deb Brown | Art & Grace